GalMunGral/galmungral/README.md

 "you have been programming this whole time!"

 ## 1. the instrument

-a spreadsheet-inspired harvard architecture with 2d addressable data memory for teaching programming fundamentals
+here is the instrument: a spreadsheet-inspired harvard architecture with 2d addressable data memory--not a formal specification, but a pedagogical substrate where computation can be seen and touched.

 ### 1.0. state
 ```